-The complexity arises initially from the need to collect and prepare data of any type from wherever it resides and however it’s exposed.
-Then the data must be stored in a way that can accommodate a range of access patterns.
-Finally, the interfaces must exist to promote wide accessibility to allow the range of platform users to analyse the data and consume insights taking their varying data analysis skill-levels into account.
+Designing successful data solutions for the cybersecurity domain can be a daunting task.
+The diversity of problems to be solved for various stakeholders in and around a security function leads to an array of complex and potentially competing data and analysis requirements.
+This complexity initially arises from the need to collect and prepare data of any type from wherever it resides and however it’s exposed.
+The data must be then stored in a way that can accommodate a range of access patterns.
+Finally, interfaces must exist to promote wide accessibility to allow the range of platform users to analyze the data and consume insights, taking these users’ varying data analysis skill levels into account.

-• Understanding the requirements – Common security user personas and their data use cases
+• Understanding the requirements: Common security user personas and their data use cases

-• Distilling the requirements – The data and workloads that drive the architecture and technology choices
+• Distilling the requirements: The data and workloads that drive the architecture and technology choices

-• Data Collection – Rapidly on-board new datasets, without having to rely on data engineers writing code, using GUI-driven data flows in NiFi
+• Data collection: Rapidly onboard new datasets without having to rely on data engineers writing code, using GUI-driven data flows in NiFi

-• Data Analysis – Using Spark as a unifying framework so that data scientists can build data pipelines for ETL and analysis on security data
+• Data analysis: Using Spark as a unifying framework so that data scientists can build data pipelines for ETL and analysis on security data

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)